New! plugin

 Feedback and contributing

-If you notice a bug or want a feature added please file an issue on GitHub.
-If you don't have an account there, just email me the details.
+If you notice a bug or want a feature added please file an issue on GitHub or just email me the details.

 Support this project